-It seems that the color itself - energetic, restless - characterizes the temperament of the horse.In the middle of the XIX century in Artsakh there were 11 stud farms, controlled by the local meliks.
-Twice a year, in Shoushi at the racetrack, "Jdrdyuz” meadow, horseracing took place, which attracted the best riders of the South Caucasus.
-At the beginning of the XX century horse breeding in Karabakh came to naught, stud farm was abandoned, and the breed "Narinj" mingled with ordinary breeds, degraded, retaining, however, some features, such as color of old bronze.
-Horse-breeding again restarted in 1949, when a new stud farm was founded in the Lower Karabakh.
-On the farm the most common species of the horses were gathered, but at the time of opening of the farm was only one horse of Karabakh breed - stalion Sultan.
-The farm was destroyed during the war in 1993, and many of the horses were scattered around the area.
+In the middle of the XIX century, there were 11 stud farms in Artsakh, controlled by the local meliks.
+Shoushi used to hold a racetrack twice a year - “Jdrdyuz” meadow, where the horse-racing took place, attracting the best riders of the South Caucasus.
+At the beginning of the XX century horse breeding in Artsakh came to breakdown, stud farm was abandoned, and the breed "Narinj" mingled with ordinary breeds, and degraded, but still preserved some features, such as color of old bronze.
+Horse-breeding got another chance in 1949, when a new stud farm was founded in the Lower Artsakh.
+The most common species of the horses were gathered on the farm, but at the time of opening, the farm had only one horse of Artsakh breed - stallion Sultan.
+Unfortunately, the farm was destroyed during the war in 1993, and many of the horses were scattered around the area.